 Signage & Wayfinding

 Menu holder volunteers show you the options, answer questions about their particular food truck, and generally try to convince you theirs is the best option.
-Bold text and an actual human are the best way to get the message across.
-The last person in each line is passed an "end of line + name of truck" sign so participants know which line to stand in.
-And each truck is marked with a "TransparencyCamp ONLY" sign so a passerby won't clog the queue.
+Bold text and an actual human ended up being the get the message across in an unpredictable environment.
+End of line signs with the name of the food truck that were passed person to person as the line grew helped participants know which line to stand in.
+And each truck is marked with a TransparencyCamp ONLY sign so a passerby won't attempt to get a meal.

 Infographics for wrap up blog post

+Using data from the custom iPhone app and registration site, we pulled together some big numbers as well as a few charts.
 Full blog post and more infographics at: Being Transparent about TransparencyCamp